• Skip to primary navigation

 Cast iron is heavier, but gives more stability and pressure when pressing.

-Heat retention is a crucial factor.
+Heat retention is a important factor.

 Cast iron holds heat better, making evenly cooked tortillas.